iotbzh/agl-manifest/chromium/README-flashimage.md

     Using standard dd command (more dangerous):

-    ```
+    ```bash
-    $ xz -cd *.raw.xz | sudo dd of=$DEVICE bs=4M; sync
+    xz -cd *.raw.xz | sudo dd of=$DEVICE bs=4M; sync
     ```

 ## Configure M3 board for boot on SDcard if needed

 1. Connect serial console on M3 board and start a terminal emulator on the USB serial port.
     Here, we use 'screen' on device /dev/ttyUSB0 but you could use any terminal emulator able to open the serial port at 115200 bauds (minicom , ...)

-    ```
+    ```bash
-    $ screen /dev/ttyUSB0 115200
+    screen /dev/ttyUSB0 115200
     ```

 2. Power up the board